-Transfer to Another IRA.
-Transfers are not reported on Form 1099-R. Transfers may be made by an IRA owner, beneficiary, or former spouse under a transfer due to a divorce.
+Transfer to Another Roth IRA.
+Transfers are not reported on Form 1099-R. Transfers may be made by a Roth IRA owner, beneficiary, or former spouse under a transfer due to a divorce.
 Inherited IRA assets may only be transferred to another inherited IRA, unless you are a spouse beneficiary.

-Normal Withdrawal (Age 591⁄2 or older).
-If you are age 591⁄2 or older, withdrawals (including required minimum distributions) are reported on Form 1099-R using code 7.
+Age 591⁄2 or Older.
+If you are age 591⁄2 or older, withdrawals are reported on Form 1099-R using code T, unless they are qualified withdrawals.

-Early Withdrawal (Under age 59%).
-If you are under age 59%, withdrawals for any reason not listed below are reported on Form 1099-R using code 1.
+Under Age 59%.
+If you are under age 59%, withdrawals for any reason not listed below are reported on Form 1099-R using code J.

 - Disability.
-If you are under age 591⁄2 and disabled, withdrawals are reported on Form 1099-R using code 3. - Direct Conversion to a Roth IRA, Substantially Equal Periodic Payments, or IRS Levy.
-If you are under age 59%, withdrawals due to direct conversions to a Roth IRA, substantially equal periodic payments, or IRS levy are reported on Form 1099-R using code 2. - SIMPLE IRA Withdrawal in the First Two Years (No IRS penalty exception).
-If you are under age 591⁄2 and less than two years have passed since the first contribution to your SIMPLE IRA, withdrawals are reported on Form 1099-R using code S.
+If you are under age 591⁄2 and disabled, withdrawals are reported on Form 1099-R using code T, unless they are qualified withdrawals. - IRS Levy or Substantially Equal Periodic Payments.
+If you are under age 59%, withdrawals due to IRS levy or substantially equal periodic payments are reported on Form 1099-R using code 2.

 Death Withdrawal by a Beneficiary.
-Withdrawals by beneficiaries following the death of the original IRA owner are reported on Form 1099-R using code 4.
-Use code G with code 4 for a surviving spouse beneficiary who elects a direct rollover to an eligible employer-sponsored retirement plan.
+Withdrawals by beneficiaries following the death of the original Roth IRA owner are reported on Form 1099-R using code T, unless they are qualified withdrawals.